jdferreira/data-processing-book/en/module7.md

         enzyme_id = enzyme[???] # Select the column for the enzyme identifier sequence = enzyme[???] # Select the column for the sequence

-        # associate the enzyme with its sequence
+        # Associate the enzyme with its sequence
         enzyme_sequence[enzyme_id] = sequence

     # Print debugging information